 We have several Open Meal nights between now and the end of the year.

 By volunteering for an Open Meal night, your group would be responsible for preparing dinner for 25-40 residents.
-You would come up with the menu, bring the food, use our kitchen to prepare the meal, then serve the meal to the residents at Spooner House before helping to clean up.
+You would come up with the menu and provide the food to be served at 6:00pm by our staff.
+Due to the COVID-19 pandemic, we are unable to have volunteers serve.

 Interested or have questions?

 Create a Welcome Home basket for families & individuals who are leaving the shelter for permanent housing.

 Start with a laundry basket, and fill it with cleaning supplies and paper goods so our clients can keep their new home sparkling clean.